janbiedermann/prescient/README.md

 With each push to the git server(s) above, the git hook enqueues the execution of the scripts in the `.prescient.conf` file on the specified machines.
 On the VM host, when the queue is ready, execution will start:

-- First, the determined target VM will be cloned, a snapshot of the clone will be prepared, this snapshot will then be used for the actual execution.
+- First, the determined target VM will be cloned from a snapshot of the original VM, creating a linked clone, a snapshot of the clone will be prepared, this snapshot will then be used for the actual execution.
 Cloning of the vm will happen only, if a change on the original vm has been detected, or a clone doesn't exist yet.
 - The snapshot will be started.
 - The git repo will copied to the vm
 - The command as specified in the `.prescient.conf` file of the repo will be executed from within the checked out repo via ssh